Ransomware: Expert advice on how to keep safe and secure

 Filter EXEs in email

 If your gateway mail scanner has the ability to filter files by extension, you may want to deny mails that arrive with “.EXE” files, or to deny mails sent with files that have two file extensions, the last one being executable (For example, “Filename.PDF.EXE”).
 If you do legitimately need to exchange executable files within your environment and are denying emails with “.EXE” files, you can send them within ZIP files or via cloud services.
 Sending in ZIP files can also give you an extra layer of assurance, as it allows you to choose an official, universal password for use within your household or company, which can help you identify unofficial files that don’t use your agreed-upon password.

 You can create policy rules within Windows or with Intrusion Prevention Software, to disallow unique behavior often used by ransomware, which is to run its executable from the AppData or LocalAppData folders.
 If you have legitimate software that you know is set to run from the AppData area (note that this is fairly unusual behavior, and most legitimate software will allow you to choose another install location), you will need to add an exclusion from this rule.

 Ransomware sometimes accesses machines by using Remote Desktop Protocol (RDP), which is a Windows utility that allows others to access your desktop remotely.
 If you do not need use RDP in your environment, you can disable it to protect your machines.
-For instructions on how to do so, visit the appropriate Microsoft Knowledge Base article below:

 If you find yourself in a position where you have already run a ransomware executable without having taken any of the previous precautions, your options are more limited.
 There are a few things you can still do that might help mitigate the damage: